Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 PID refers to inflammation in the upper genital, or female reproductive tract (which includes your ovaries, uterus, and fallopian tubes.)
 PID is often caused by a number of common infections, including the sexually transmitted diseases (STDs) gonorrhea and chlamydia.
 PID starts after these infections travel up from the vagina to other organs in the body, where they can cause serious damage and lead to infertility.

 The most common symptoms of PID are lower belly pain, irregular menstrual cycles, vaginal bleeding when you are not having your period, vaginal discharge, and painful or frequent urinating.
-HIV+ women who develop PID should be carefully followed by their health care providers since they may need to be hospitalized and treated with antibiotics.
+Women living with HIV who develop PID should be carefully followed by their health care providers since they may need to be hospitalized and treated with antibiotics.

 Menstrual (Period) Problems

-Many HIV+ women experience menstrual changes or irregularities.
+Many women living with HIV experience menstrual changes or irregularities.
 These changes to your menstrual cycle (or period) are less common if you have a high CD4 count and are taking HIV drugs.
-For more information on the types of menstrual changes HIV+ women experience and the effects of HIV and HIV drugs on women's periods, see our Menstrual Changes info sheet.
+For more information on the types of menstrual changes women living with HIV experience and the effects of HIV and HIV drugs on women's periods, see The Well Project's article on Menstrual Changes.

-For more information about menopause, its symptoms, and options for relieving those symptoms, see the Menopause info sheet.
+For more information about menopause, its symptoms, and options for relieving those symptoms, see The Well Project's article on Menopause.